tundish/tea_and_sympathy/README.rst

 I encourage you to move to a Linux operating system when you are able.
 You can try one out at little cost on a `Raspberry Pi`_ or similar device.

 Here are the install instructions for Linux.
+You need Python version 3.8 or higher.

 Virtual Environment
 -------------------